 Looking for more inspiration?
-We have galleries of photos from real weddings done by Certified By The Guide vendors.
+We have galleries of photos from real weddings.

 I had the privilege of attending my first legal gay wedding on September 20, 2008 for my friends Dan Joraanstad & Bob Hermann.
 Since this was a same-sex wedding, I’d been especially curious about how my friends’ marriage ceremony would play out at the rather traditional Old First Presbyterian Church in San Francisco.
 I was delighted to see that the adorable (female) pastor at the church wholeheartedly blesses these unions.